 Another factor related to sales that you should analyze are your sources of income.

 Ask yourself if all of your sources of income make sense and are profitable for your business.
 Are any of them overly time-consuming with very low margins?
-In this example, our sources of income include selling lemonade and chips.
-Neither of these are negatively impacting our business so we’ll keep them, but if the chips weren’t selling we may eliminate them or change the type of chips we sell.
+In this example, the sources of income include selling lemonade and chips.
+Neither of these are negatively impacting the business, but if the chips weren’t selling, they should be eliminated or changed to a different type of chips, ones that are more popular, perhaps.

 Seasonality is the fact that things change based on the season.
-Seasonality can be seen in many parts of a business including but not limited to both sales and expenses.
+This can be seen in many parts of a business including but not limited to both sales and expenses.

-In this example, we see seasonality in sales.
+In the lemonade example, you see seasonality in sales.
 As the summer months approach and the temperatures rise, so do the sales.
 This example does not show seasonality in expenses, but if it were to show up it could be in increased prices of lemons because of heightened demand and lower production in the summer months.
-We could also see seasonality in decreased cost of lemons in the fall and winter quarters due to increased production of lemons and lower demand.
+You might also see seasonality in decreased cost of lemons in the fall and winter quarters due to increased production of lemons and lower demand.

 4. Cost of Goods Sold